AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/HOL-step-by-step-Modified.md

     ![GitHub.com Landing page is shown.
 New button to create a new repository is highlighted.](media/github-new-repo.png "GitHub new repo")

-2. Type in `partsunlimited` **(1)** as your repository name.
+1. Type in `partsunlimited` **(1)** as your repository name.
 Select **Private (2)** to prevent public access to the repository.
 Select **Create repository (3)** to continue.

     ![Repository name is set to partsunlimited.
 Private access is selected.
 Create repository button is highlighted.](media/github-partsunlimited-repo.png "Create a new repository")

-3. Select the **clipboard copy command** to copy the Git endpoint for your repository and paste the value into a text editor, such as Notepad.exe, for later reference.
+1. Select the **clipboard copy command** to copy the Git endpoint for your repository and paste the value into a text editor, such as Notepad.exe, for later reference.

     ![GitHub repository page is shown.
 Endpoint copy to clipboard button is highlighted.](media/github-endpoint-copy.png "Repository endpoint")

     So far, we have used the WebVM virtual machine to simulate Parts Unlimited's On-Premises IIS server.
 Now that we are done with the migration of Parts Unlimited's website.
 We will use the VM to execute some development tasks.

-4. Connect to your WebVM VM with RDP.
+1. Connect to your WebVM VM with RDP.

    ![The WebVM virtual machine is highlighted in the list of resources.](media/webvm-selection.png "WebVM Selection")

-5. Right-click on the Windows Start Menu and select **Windows PowerShell (Admin)** to launch a terminal window.
+1. Right-click on the Windows Start Menu and select **Windows PowerShell (Admin)** to launch a terminal window.

     ![Start Menu context menu is open.
 Windows PowerShell (Admin) command is highlighted.](media/launch-powershell.png "Windows PowerShell")

-6. The Parts Unlimited website's source code is already copied into the VM as part of the **Before the hands-on lab exercises**.
+1. The Parts Unlimited website's source code is already copied into the VM as part of the **Before the hands-on lab exercises**.
 Run the command below to navigate to the source code folder.

     ```powershell
     cd "C:\MCW\MCW-App-modernization-main\Hands-on lab\lab-files\src"
     ```

-    >**Note**: Once you have these web files and you also have the database backed up and restored, you can delete both of the virtual machines and any network components related to them from your subscription.

-7. Run the following command to initialize a local Git repository.
+1. Run the following command to initialize a local Git repository.

     ```powershell
     git init